ai/ssdeploy/README.md

 * **Local tests.** You can run a server on your laptop to test redirects and scripts.

+You will have built-in HTTPS and deploy by `git push`.

 We also have trade-offs.
 It is not free, but for a simple website, it will cost you cents per month.
 You need more steps to install it, but after you have the same simple workflow.